HostUtopia.Blog

 • RAID 10 (also known as RAID 1+0)

-This article explains the main difference between these raid levels along with an easy to understand diagram.
+This article explains the main difference between these raid levels along with an easy to understand diagram, and includes brief notes relevant to SSD/NVMe behavior.

 In all the diagrams mentioned below: